riyalalwani19/HealthCare-Database-Platform/README.md

 # Getting Started
-## Download the entire content on your machine and create the seperate folders as available in Git.
+### Download the entire content on your machine and create the seperate folders as available in Git.
 - Get all the files from files folder in one folder,some files are in zip format.
 Unzip it and keep in one folder with all other files.
 - Get
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 Prerequisites
--Need to install MongoDb server, Redis server and Neo4j Graph database, PyCharm IDE(any Python IDE), R studio.
+- Need to install MongoDb server, Redis server and Neo4j Graph database, PyCharm IDE(any Python IDE), R studio.
--For some packages in python like matplotlib python was required to be of version 3.7 or less.
+- For some packages in python like matplotlib python was required to be of version 3.7 or less.
 So

 Give examples
 Installing